 prepare command defined earlier:

-Publish Plugin Package
+Step 2: Publish Plugin Package

-Once you’re logged in, you can publish your package with the following command:
+You can publish your package with the following command:

 Your package is then published on NPM and everyone can use it and install it.